 Everything in Russia is larger than life, from the museums to the churches to the rivers to the cities (and even the portion sizes).
 The country’s history is so huge that it can be witnessed everywhere – including in the architecture, the food and the people.
-Mesmerising, compelling and utterly thrilling, Russia should be on top of everyone’s travel list.
+Mesmerising, compelling and utterly thrilling, flights to Russia should be on top of everyone’s travel list.

 Moscow, with its Soviet-era landmarks, gilded onion-like domes and upper-crust populace is a magnet for anyone interested in art food and life.
 You could (and should) spend days exploring the city’s glamorous nightlife venues and internationally-renowned eateries.
 Of course, there are also the unmissable, iconic landmarks – the Kremlin, Red Square, the Bolshoi – too many to list.
 Muscovites work hard and play harder, so come here prepared to do the same.